The average pay for an Optometric Technician is $12.66 per hour.

 Common Career Paths for Optometric Technician

 Though it's uncommon, some Optometric Technicians move into roles as Optometrists, where pay is an average $96K per year.
-Optometric Technicians typically move into roles as Ophthalmic Technicians or Certified Ophthalmic Assistants, and those positions pay $7K more and $8K more, respectively.
+Typical career progression for an Optometric Technician involves becoming an Ophthalmic Technician or a Certified Ophthalmic Assistant, roles that pay $7K more and $8K more on average.

 Optometric Technician Job Listings